 We provide purified water at all times and recommend you use it for drinking and brushing your teeth.
 We make sure all your food is prepared with purified water as well.

-Travel health and accident coverage through Travelex is included in the cost of your trip.
+Travel health and accident coverage through Travelex is recommended.
 A brochure with detailed coverage information will be sent to you prior to your departure.
 For trip cancellation insurance there is an additional charge.

 There is a health center in each of the regions in which we work.
 El Porvenir staff is thoroughly familiar with medical facilities in every location, should there be a need.